Fzainn/NGS-Pipeline/README.md

    ### downloading fastqc tool
         wget https://www.bioinformatics.babraham.ac.uk/projects/fastqc/fastqc_v0.12.0.zip

-   ### decompress the zipped file with unzip
+       #decompress the zipped file with unzip
        fastqc_v0.12.0.zip

-   ### navigate to FaSTQC directory
+       #navigate to FaSTQC directory
        cd FastQC

-   ### to make "fastqc" executable
+       #to make "fastqc" executable
        chmod 755 fastqc

-   ### copen ".bashrc" file (or any text editor) to add fastqc to the path
+       #copen ".bashrc" file (or any text editor) to add fastqc to the path
        nano ~/.bashrc

-   ### add the path at the bottom of the file and replace this "/home/mypath/FastQC" with the actual path where the fastqc file is located then save the changes and exit from text editor
+       #add the path at the bottom of the file and replace this "/home/mypath/FastQC" with the actual path where the fastqc file is located then save the changes and exit from text editor
        export PATH=$PATH:/home/mypath/FastQC

-   ### apply the changes
+       #apply the changes
        source ~/.bashrc

-   ### for testing the fastqc, if the path set correctly, it will show help instructions
+       #for testing the fastqc, if the path set correctly, it will show help instructions
        fasqc -h

        #quality control
        fastqc SRR030834.fastq

-    *FastQC will generate a .html file which contains a detailed report about the sequence data and .zip file, so how we determine if our data need to be filtered or trimmed? if we open the .html file, we will focus on graphs and plots that have warning sign, which is;
+## FastQC will generate a '.html' file which contains a detailed report about the sequence data and .zip file, so how we determine if our data need to be filtered or trimmed? if we open the .html file, we will focus on graphs and plots that have warning sign, which is;

-        - Per base sequence quality: this ia show box plots of the quality distributions on each position across all bases of the reads, the background graph is divided into three regions representing the quality score, the green region (Q>20) are verry good, the orange region (20<Q<28) are acceptable, the red region (Q<20) are poor, in our case, we have sequence read’s score less than 20
+        *Per base sequence quality: this ia show box plots of the quality distributions on each position across all bases of the reads, the background graph is divided into three regions representing the quality score, the green region (Q>20) are verry good, the orange region (20<Q<28) are acceptable, the red region (Q<20) are poor, in our case, we have sequence read’s score less than 20

-        - Per sequence quality score: heatmap shows the quality score across different tiles of the sequencing chip with coloring code indicating the QS the colors ranges from green(high quality) to red(low quality), if there are low quality score thats because of physical defetcs, issues with the sequencing chemistry or problem with sample preparation, so it should be filtered out.
+        *Per sequence quality score: heatmap shows the quality score across different tiles of the sequencing chip with coloring code indicating the QS the colors ranges from green(high quality) to red(lowquality), if there are low quality score thats because of physical defetcs, issues with the sequencing chemistry or problem with sample preparation, so it should be filtered out.

-        - per base sequence content: provide detailed view of the nucleotides compositions at each base position and this identify if there any biases in base position, there are four colored lines representing the persentage of each base " A in green, T in red, G in black, and C in blue " it will be a good read if the lines are relatively flat to each other, in our case the per base sequence content have warning sing that should be filtered.
+        *per base sequence content: provide detailed view of the nucleotides compositions at each base position and this identify if there any biases in base position, there are four colored lines representing the persentage of each base " A in green, T in red, G in black, and C in blue " it will be a good read if the lines are relatively flat to each other, in our case the per base sequence content have warning sing that should be filtered.

-        - Per sequence GC content: we have two curves, blue curve that represent the normal distribution of the GC content in the sequence reads, and the purple curve represents the up-normal distribution of the GC content.
+        *Per sequence GC content: we have two curves, blue curve that represent the normal distribution of the GC content in the sequence reads, and the purple curve represents the up-normal distribution of the GC content.

         - Sequence duplication levels: high sequence duplication level indicating issues with PCR amplification biase or adapter containation.